Obarun/66/doc/frontend.md

     * Any valid number.

     This will create the file *max-death-tally*.
 Once this file was created the value will equal the maximum number of service death events that the supervisor will keep track of.
-If the service dies more than this number of times, the oldest event will be forgotten and the transition ([66-start](66-start.html) or [66-stop](66-stop.html)) will be declared as failed.
+If the service dies more than this number of times, the oldest event will be forgotten and the transition ([start](start.html) or [stop](stop.html)) will be declared as failed.
 Tracking death events is useful, for example, when throttling service restarts.
 The value cannot be greater than 4096.
 Without this file a default of 10 is used.

     ---

 - @down-signal

-    *Corresponds to the file "down-signal" of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs*.
+    *Corresponds to the file "down-signal" of [s6](https://skarnet.org/software/s6) program*.

     mandatory : no